 [IMPORTANT: Method and results were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.
 For the purpose of the simulation, we wrote things in past tense, but no pre-registration or data collection took place yet.]

-Power analysis
+Power and sensitivity analyses

-We first calculated effect sizes (ES) of the findings reported in the target article, then conducted an a priori power analysis (power = 0.95, alpha = 0.05) summarized in Table 3, and finally made upward adjustments and conducted a sensitivity analysis on the final planned sample.
+We first calculated effect sizes (ES) of the findings reported in the target article, then conducted an a priori power analysis (power = 0.95, alpha = 0.05) summarized in Table 6, and finally made upward adjustments and conducted a sensitivity analysis on the final planned sample.
 Our power analyses calculations are provided with our code on the OSF, and sensitivity analyses are provided in the supplementary materials subsection “Sensitivity analyses”.